Moving to Portugal has been an engaging challenge most parts went well but exchanging my driver's licence was a frustrating bureaucratic failure.

 - 2have sufficient resources for myself and my family members, as well as health insurance.

-She told me that it had to be certified at the Junta de Freguesia or Parish Council office.
+She told me this had to be certified at the Junta de Freguesia, or Parish Council office.
 So off we walked to this office.

 Arriving at the office and completing another form, they informed me that they also needed Carol's passport.
 So leaving her sitting there, I walked home and fetched it.